 Here is a delicious base for your crumbles.
-Oatmeal gives an incredible crunchy texture to the topping.
-With butter and sugar of course ... and a flour-oatmeal mixture.
+Oats gives an incredible crisp, crunchy texture to the topping.
+With butter and sugar of course… and a flour-oatmeal mixture.

-Use this oatmeal topping for any kind f crumble: in Summer with any stone fruit or red fruit, it's absolutely delicious (I always add an apple though) or in Autumn with pear and/or apple.
+Use this oatmeal topping for any kind of crumble: in Summer with any stone fruit or red fruit, it’s absolutely delicious (I always add an apple though), or in Autumn with pear and/or apple.
 If your fruits are very ripe or sweet, you can reduce the amount of sugar in the recipe, the fruits will balance the sweetness.

 - Oat brings a good taste and a crunchy texture that contrasts with the sweet and smooth baked fruits.

-Oatmeal is also rich in quality carbohydrates, fiber and vitamins.
-It also has moderate glycemic index (while limiting the risk of fat intake).
+Oatmeal is also rich in quality carbohydrates, fiber, and vitamins.
+It also has a moderate glycemic index (while limiting the risk of fat intake).